Oedipus: Ancient sources (5th century BC)

 Most, if not all, of our knowledge of Oedipus, comes from the 5th century BC.
 Though these stories principally deal with his downfall, various details still appear on how Oedipus rose to power.

 King Laius of Thebes hears of a prophecy that his infant son will one day kill him.
-He pierces Oedipus' feet and leaves him out to die, but a shepherd finds him and carries him away.
+He pierces Oedipus's feet and leaves him out to die, but a shepherd finds him and carries him away.
 Years later, Oedipus, not knowing he was adopted, leaves home in fear of the same prophecy that he will kill his father and marry his mother.
 Laius journeys out to seek a solution to the Sphinx's mysterious riddle.
 As prophesied, Oedipus and Laius cross paths, but they do not recognize each other.
 A fight ensues, and Oedipus kills Laius and most of his guards.
 Oedipus goes on to defeat the Sphinx by solving a riddle to become king.
 He marries the widowed Queen Jocasta, unaware that she is his mother.
 A plague falls on the people of Thebes.
 Upon discovering the truth, Oedipus blinds himself, and Jocasta hangs herself.
 After Oedipus is no longer king, Oedipus's brother-sons kill each other.

 Some differences with older stories emerge.
-The curse of Oedipus' sons was elaborated on retroactively to include Oedipus and his father, Laius.
+The curse of Oedipus's sons was elaborated on retroactively to include Oedipus and his father, Laius.
 Oedipus now steps down from the throne instead of dying in battle.
 Additionally, rather than his children being by a second wife, Oedipus's children are now by Jocasta (hence, they are his brothers as well).

 Pindar's second Olympian Ode

-In his second Olympian Ode, Pindar writes:
+In his second Olympian Ode (476 BC), Pindar writes:

-Aeschylus' Seven Against Thebes trilogy (467 BC)
+Aeschylus's Seven Against Thebes trilogy (467 BC)

 In 467 BC, the Athenian playwright, Aeschylus, most notably wrote a trilogy based on the myth of Oedipus, winning him the first prize at the City Dionysia.
 Of the plays, Laius was the first, Oedipus was second, and Seven Against Thebes was the third play and the only one to have survived.

 In Seven Against Thebes, Oedipus's sons Eteocles and Polynices kill each other warring over the throne.
 Much like his Oresteia, the trilogy would have detailed the tribulations of a House over three successive generations.
 The satyr play that followed the trilogy was called The Sphinx.

-Sophocles' Theban plays
+Sophocles's Theban plays

-The three surviving works of Sophocles' "Theban plays" consist of: Oedipus Rex (also called Oedipus Tyrannus or Oedipus the King), Oedipus at Colonus, and Antigone.
+The three surviving works of Sophocles's "Theban plays" consist of: Oedipus Rex (also called Oedipus Tyrannus or Oedipus the King), Oedipus at Colonus, and Antigone.
 All three plays concern the fate of the City of Thebes, during and after the reign of King Oedipus, and have often been published under a single cover.

 Originally, Sophocles had written the plays for three separate festival competitions, many years apart.
 Not only are the Theban plays not a true trilogy (three plays presented as a continuous narrative), they are not even an intentional series and contain some inconsistencies among them.

 Sophocles also wrote other plays focused on Thebes, most notably the Epigoni, of which only fragments have survived.